antj35h/Excel_Awesome_List/README.md

 8. **Look over PowerQuery** for better and efficient - automation and reliability.
 9. **Look at how others work**, there are many talented people around or people who just know how to do ONE thing better than you, “steal” it and improve your Excel skills!
 10. **F4 function key** to repeat the last action.

-# Other Tutorials

-Tutorial videos you can watch - [here](resources/Excel%20Tutorials.xlsx)

 # Help